decretist/Dissertation/Chapter0/chapter0.md

 Next, I needed a distraction text presumably not written by Gratian.
-For that purpose, I chose extracts from the pseudo-Augustinian *De vera et falsa penitentia* quoted extensively by Gratian in his *de Penitentia*, a treatise on penance inserted at C.33 q.3 in the second part of the vulgate *Decretum*.
+For that purpose, I chose extracts from the pseudo-Augustinian *De vera et falsa penitentia* quoted by Gratian in his *de Penitentia*, a treatise on penance inserted at C.33 q.3 in the second part of the *Decretum*.
 In the interest of getting results quickly, I hand-edited the excerpts directly out of the Reuter and Silagi e-text.
 With the case statements and the *De vera* extracts in hand, I now had enough in the way of text samples to